+a.
 Communication will be via a Radio Net under the control of the Regatta Controller.

+b.
 Radios will be issued to Committee Members and officials.
-Spares will be held in Regatta Control
+Spares will be held in the Event Control c.
 Regatta Control will maintain an up to date list of those to whom radios have been issued, will monitor all communications and will direct arrangements in the event of an incident.

+d.
 Instructions on how to use radios, radio discipline together with appropriate prowords and message formats are provided to event officials.

+e.
 A separate radio channel maybe used for an emergency on instruction.

+f.
 Safety launches and first aid will be on a separate channel.

-The CSA will carry out audits throughout the competition.
+g.
+The ESA will carry out audits throughout the event.
 Any corrective actions will be taken where necessary.